+Net cash provided by financing activities was \$3,984,000 in 2006 compared to \$11,144,000 in 2005.
+In 2006, net cash provided by our financing activities included proceeds of \$882,000 from issuance of common shares, \$26,000 proceeds from shares subscribed, \$1,765,000 of advances from related parties and \$739,000 proceeds from government funding.
+We paid \$570,000 as dividend to minority shareholders in Sinovac Beijing.
+We also received loan proceeds of \$3,758,000 and made loan payments of \$2,560,000 in 2006.

 Net cash provided by financing activities was \$11,144,000 in 2005 compared to \$5,775,000 in 2004.
-In 2005, net cash provided by our financing activities included proceeds of \$5,529,000 from issuance of common shares, \$1,424,000 proceeds from shares subscribed, \$1,204,000 of advances from related parties and \$1,222,000 proceeds from government funding.
-We paid \$379,000 as dividend to minority shareholders in Sinovac Beijing.
+In 2005, net cash provided by our financing activities included proceeds of \$5,529,000 from issuance of common shares, \$1,424,000 proceeds from shares subscribed, \$1,605,000 of advances from related parties and \$1,222,000 proceeds from government funding.
+We paid \$379,000 as dividend to minority shareholders in Sinovac Beijing and \$401,000 to related parties.
 We also received loan proceeds of \$3,667,000 and made loan payments of \$1,523,000 in 2005.

-Net cash provided by financing activities was \$5,775,000 in 2004 compared to \$3,560,000 in 2003.
-In 2004, net cash provided by our financing activities included proceeds of \$5,288,000 from issuance of common shares, \$207,000 from shares subscribed, and \$1,688,000 proceeds from government funding.
-We also received loan proceeds of \$3,268,000 and made loan payments of \$3,099,000.
-We also paid \$1,576,000 to related parties.
+Net cash provided by financing activities was \$5,775,000 in 2004.
+In 2004, net cash provided by our financing activities included proceeds of \$5,288,000 from issuance of common shares, \$207,000 proceeds from shares subscribed, \$1,688,000 proceeds from government funding.
+We advanced \$1,576,000 to related parties.
+We also received loan proceeds of \$3,268,000 and made loan payments of \$3,099,000 in 2004.

-In 2003, net cash provided by our financing activities included \$1,032,000 proceeds from the subscribed shares, \$1,208,000 loan proceeds and \$1,917,000 of advances from related parties.
-We also received proceeds from government funding of \$664,000.
-We made loan payments of \$1,261,000.

-We are a holding company, and we rely on dividends paid by our subsidiaries, Sinovac Beijing and Tangshan Yian, for our cash needs, including the funds necessary to pay dividends and other cash distributions to our shareholders, service any debt we may incur and pay our operating expenses.
+We are a holding company, and we rely on dividends paid by our subsidiaries, Sinovac Beijing and Tangshan Yian, for our cash needs, mainly our operating expenses.
 The payment of dividends in China is subject to limitations.
 Regulations in the PRC currently permit payment of dividends only out of accumulated profits as determined in accordance with accounting standards and regulations in China.
 Our subsidiary is also required to set aside at least a portion of its after-tax profit based on PRC accounting standards each year to fund certain reserve funds.
 These reserves can be used to recoup previous years' losses, if any, and, subject to the approval of the relevant PRC government authority, may be converted into share capital in proportion to their existing shareholdings, or by increasing the par value of the shares currently held by them.
 Such reserves, however, are not distributable as cash dividends.
-In addition, at the discretion of its board of directors, our subsidiary may allocate a portion of its after-tax profits based on PRC accounting standards to its enterprise development funds and employee welfare and bonus funds.
+In addition, at discretion of their board of directors, our subsidiaries may allocate a portion of its after-tax profits based on PRC accounting standards to its enterprise development funds and employee welfare and bonus funds.
 These funds also are not distributable as cash dividends.
 In addition, if Sinovac Beijing or Tangshan Yian incurs debt on its own behalf in the future, the instruments governing the debt may restrict Sinovac Beijing's or Tangshan Yian's ability, as the case may be, to pay dividends or make other distributions to us.